Algebraic Reduction of Hidden Markov Models: Algebraic approach to probability theory

 In order to obtain smaller reduced models, it is useful to notice that even if $\mathscr{A}$ is a non-unital subalgebra of $\R^n$, namely the subalgebra has limited support, we can still use the reduction via factorization.
-In particular, we can use definitions \eqref{eqn:cond_prob_def}, \eqref{eqn:dual_cond_prob_def} and \eqref{eqn:exp_factorization} to define orthogonal (to a modified product) projections on the algebra, their dual, and their factorization.
-Although we use the notation $\E_{|\mathscr{A}, \bm p}$, these operators are not associated to conditional expectations, at least in a strict sense.
+In particular, we can use definitions \eqref{eqn:cond_prob_def}, \eqref{eqn:dual_cond_prob_def} and \eqref{eqn:exp_factorization} to define orthogonal (for a modified product) projections on the algebra, their dual, and their factorization.
+We use the notation $\E_{|\mathscr{A}, \bm p}$ for simplicity, even if these are not true conditional expectations.
+One relevant difference, in this case, is highlighted in the following.

-One of the main differences that will become important in the following is highlighted in the following corollary.

 \begin{corollary} Let $\mathscr{A}$ be a non-unital subalgebra and $\bm p$ be such that $\bm p_i>0$ for all $i$, then $\Ea^T_{|\mathscr{A},\bm p}$ allows for a factorization $\Ea_{|\mathscr{A},\bm p}^T = JR$ with $J$ and $R$ as defined above.
-Moreover, $J$ is stochastic while $R$ is stochastic over the support of $\mathscr{A}$, i.e $\one^T_d R = \one^T_{\supp(\mathscr{A})}$ and $\one^T_{\supp(\mathscr{A})}J = \one^T_d$. \end{corollary} \begin{proof} The proof is the same as \ref{prop:stochastic_factors} with the only difference that $\sum_{j=1}^d \bm a_j^T = \one_{\supp(\mathscr{A})}$ and $\one_\supp(\mathscr{A})^T(\bm p\wedge \bm a_j) = \inner{\bm p}{\bm a_j}$ holds, since $\mathscr{A}$ is not unital. \end{proof}
+Moreover, $J$ is stochastic while $R$ is stochastic over the support of $\mathscr{A}$, i.e $\one^T_d R = \one^T_{\supp(\mathscr{A})}$ and $\one^T_{\supp(\mathscr{A})}J = \one^T_d$. \end{corollary} \begin{proof} The proof is the same as \ref{prop:stochastic_factors} with the only difference that $\sum_{j=1}^d \bm a_j^T = \one_{\supp(\mathscr{A})}$ and $\one_{\supp(\mathscr{A})}^T(\bm p\wedge \bm a_j) = \inner{\bm p}{\bm a_j}$ holds, since $\mathscr{A}$ is not unital. \end{proof}